-Why Disk Utility's First Aid failed on external hard drives?
+But why Disk Utility's First Aid would fail on external hard drives?

-Most of the time, First Aid's failure on external hard drives is due to severely corrupted directory of the drive, which was brought about by improper ejection or physical damage.
+Most of the time, First Aid's failure on external hard drives is due to severe disk corruption which was brought about by improper ejection, physical damage, virus infection or other reasons.

 What to do if Disk Utility's First Aid has failed on external hard drives?